-Irish butter which is unique, rich and full of flavour, is a European-style butter that contains a higher butterfat content than regular butters.
-This means it has a richer, creamier texture which in turn adds more flavour to it.
+Irish butter which is unique, rich, and full of flavor, is a European-style butter that contains a higher butterfat content than regular butter.
+This means it has a richer, creamier texture which in turn adds more flavor to it.
 American butter contains around 80 percent butterfat but European butter supersedes that with around 82 percent, as it is churned for longer periods.
-The additional 2 percent of butterfat will increase the flavour and make it more appealing.
+The additional 2 percent of butterfat will increase the flavor and make it more appealing.
 Additional water is added to American butter but this inhibits the spreading, so this is one reason why Irish butter is of a higher quality.

-Although both butters will appear similar in appearance, the variations lie in the churning and in the breed of cattle which produces the milk.
-These elements all have an effect on the flavour, texture, and colour.
+Although both kinds of butter will appear similar in appearance, the variations lie in the churning and in the breed of cattle that produces the milk.
+These elements all have an effect on the flavor, texture, and colour.

 Some butter appears bright yellow and this is attributed to the cream from which the butter is made.
 The colour can be attributed to grass-fed cows as grass contains high levels of beta-carotene which gives the butter a yellowy hue.
 The beef from grass-fed cows is renowned for having more nutrients than grain-fed beef, and similarly, connoisseurs of butter and margarine will taste the same difference with regard to grass-fed cows.
 Butter deriving from grass-fed cows also contains more Omega-3 fatty acids.